r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br />

-Next example show us how to use msfconsole makerc core command to write our resource script.
+The next example show us how to use msfconsole makerc core command to write our resource script.
 ```
    kali > msfconsole
    msf > version